rcereno/DatabaseSystems_Project/docs/ExampleFlows.md

 User Story: As a gamer, I want to be able to wishlist games I want so that I can keep track of what I am interested in buying.

-Scenario: Lisa wants to add "GAYT IV" to her wishlist for future purchase.
+Scenario: Lisa wants to add "GYAT IV" to her wishlist for future purchase.

 Add to Wishlist